geekshailender/geekshailender/README.md

  Hi, I’m Shailender Singh @geekShailender

-👀 Highly skilled and results-oriented Full Stack Developer with over 11 years of experience in building robust, scalable, and user-friendly web applications, particularly for the financial industry.
+ Skilled and results-oriented Full Stack Developer with over 11 years of experience in building robust, scalable, and user-friendly web applications, particularly for the financial industry.
  Proven expertise in designing, developing, and deploying credit decisioning engines, digital acquisition tools, and fraud detection solutions.
 Passionate about leveraging technology to streamline processes, enhance customer experience, and drive business growth.

 ## 🚀 About Me
 - 👀 I’m currently learning AI.